What saves a man is to take a step. Then another step. It is always the same step, but you have to take it

 Individual counselling and psychotherapy is the right setting for the treatment of the most common mental health presentations in private practice, including depression and anxiety disorders, post-traumatic stress disorder (PTSD), relationship difficulties and chronic pain.
 The individual therapy setting safeguards best that your psychologist is 100% focused on your concerns and can be fully supportive in a confidential environment.

+Everyone is different and receives tailored, individualised support.
 Your psychologist is trained to manage a wide range of mental health presentations.
 All New Paths psychologists draw from several evidence-based counselling approaches, including Cognitive-Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Schema-Therapy, Clinical Hypnosis, Interpersonal Therapy.
-We do not do any manualised therapy, because everyone is different and is therefore treated in a tailored, individualised way.

 Individual therapy typically has different phases: the gathering of relevant information, building a therapeutic alliance with means finding strategies to help you in the areas you want to see changed, then doing the actual therapy “work” and implement strategies to prevent relapse.

 We conduct individual therapy as a collaborative approach, because that best guarantees that approaching your goals is the result of your doing.
 You achieved the good result which is rewarding.